Connect with us

 As a result, mission planners will need to make difficult decisions to determine what supplies are truly necessary in advance, with limited or unavailable resupply opportunities for food, water and medicine.
 In space, for example, radiation and humidity inside a spacecraft can cause medications to deteriorate more quickly and become unavailable or even toxic to crew members.

-Crews on the space station have access to a flight surgeon at Mission Control to manage medical care in the same way telehealth is used on Earth.
+Crews on the space station have access to a flight surgeon at Mission Control to help manage medical care in the same way telehealth is used on Earth.
 Crews on distant planets, however, will need to perform medical care or procedures autonomously.

 In the event of a medical emergency, crews may not be able to evacuate to Earth.
 Unlike the space station, where medical evacuations to Earth can occur in less than 24 hours, lunar evacuations may take weeks.
 Evacuations from Mars may not be possible for months or even years.